ViaBerna - Stage 04 Nods - Magglingen

 Description

-The hike begins in the farming village of Nods with its characteristic Jura houses.
-Following signs for Mont Sujet, you leave the centre of the village and quickly find yourself on a wonderful avenue to the nearby edge of the forest.
-The woodland soon opens out onto typical Jura pasture, abundant in flowers and with a few trees.
-If you are lucky you might come across a herd of horses grazing.
-You climb past La Rochalle and Combe Robin, the ascent is steeper in the forest and flat over the pasture to Mont Sujet or Spitzberg.
-If you find nearby Chasseral too busy, the view from Mont Sujet is almost as good.
-The descent to the destination of Magglingen takes you past Bergerie du Haut and Bergerie du Bas as well as Noire Combe to Les Prés-d’Orvin.
-In winter, the small town is a popular ski area for nearby Seeland.
-Many a resident of Biel/Bienne tried skiing for the first time here.
-Here the route first heads southwards past La Bragarde and then shortly afterwards east down to Le Jorat, where you climb right past Crêt sor Neuchâtel to Magglingen.
-At the national sport centre, you will come across the name “End of the World”.
-But you shouldn’t take the name literally.
-The hike ends at the top station of the Biel-Magglingen funicular railway.
+The farming village of Nods with its characteristic Jura houses is the starting point of the hike.
+Following the Mont Sujet signpost, you leave the village center and soon reach a wonderful avenue to the nearby forest edge.
+The forest soon opens up to a typical Jura pasture with numerous flowers and scattered trees.
+Those lucky may encounter a grazing group of horses here.
+Past La Rochalle and Combe Robin the ascent follows, steeper in the forest and flat across pastures to Mont Sujet or Spitzberg.
+Those who find the nearby Chasseral too busy will find an almost equivalent view here on Mont Sujet.
+The descent to the destination Magglingen goes past Bergerie du Haut and Bergerie du Bas as well as Noire Combe to Les Prés-d’Orvin.
+In winter, the small village is a popular ski area for the nearby Seeland.
+Many from Biel have tried their first ski turns here.
+The route initially leads south past La Bragarde, shortly thereafter downward eastwards to Le Jorat, where it ascends right past Crêt sor Neuchâtel to Magglingen.
+At the National Sports Center, you encounter the name 'End of the World.'
+However, the place name should not be taken literally.
+The hike ends at the upper station of the Biel-Magglingen funicular.

-The name Mont Sujet (1,382 metres) probably means small, round summit, which is more apt than the German name, Spitzberg.
-The summit gives a magnificent view of Chasseral, the lakes of Mittelland and the Alps.
+The name Mont Sujet (1382 meters) presumably means small, rounded peak, which is more fitting than the German name Spitzberg.
+The summit offers a magnificent view of the Chasseral, the lakes of the Swiss Plateau, and the Alps.

-Every spring a special spectacle occurs on the forest pasture around Les Prés d’Orvin and on Mont Sujet: In April, millions of daffodils – often called Easter or April bells – spring out of the ground.
-Jura’s characteristic plants also include the protected great yellow gentian and the poisonous white hellebore.
+Every spring, a special spectacle repeats itself on the forest pastures around Les Prés d’Orvin and Mont Sujet: millions of daffodils – often called Easter or April bells – shoot up from the ground in April.
+Among the characteristic plants of the Jura are also the protected yellow gentian and the poisonous white hellebore.

-You regularly come across different names for farmland on Jura hikes.
-“Combe” is often used to describe a higher, small longitudinal valley.
-“Métairie” is the name for farms whose tenant once had to give the landowner half of the yield.
-Today, they often serve food and drinks as beautifully situated mountain inns.
-A gate in the pasture fencing is called a “Clédar”.
+Various field names are regularly encountered on Jura hikes.
+'Combe' is often used for a higher-lying, small longitudinal valley.
+'Métairie' were farms whose tenants once had to deliver half the yield to the landowners.
+Today they often offer food and drink as nicely located mountain inns.
+A 'Clédar' is a gate in the pasture fencing.

-Magglingen is situated above Lake Biel on the south-eastern slope of the Magglingerberg.
-The view of the lake, the town and the Alps draws locals and tourists alike onto the viewing terrace.
-The town is home to the Mecca of Swiss sport, the National Sports Centre Magglingen, a training, sport and conference centre.
+Magglingen lies above Lake Biel on the southeastern slope of the Magglingen mountain.
+The view over the lake, town, and Alps attracts locals and tourists to the viewing terrace.
+Here is the National Sports Center Magglingen, consisting of training, sports, and congress centers, also the mecca of Swiss sports.